Royal Netherlands Army Artillery: Korps Luchtdoelartillerie

 The third corps is Korps Luchtdoelartillerie - Air Defence Artillery.
 It undertakes the air defence role.
 Three individual batteries were equipped with Stinger man-portable air defence missiles and the Cheetah armoured air defence vehicle (a variation of the Leopard 1) and are assigned to the three mechanised brigades.
 The rest of the unit is assigned to provide air defence for other vital areas.

 Korps Luchtdoelartillerie consists of the Air Defence Command (Commando Luchtdoelartillerie).
 11 Air Defense Company (Air Assault) Samarinda (part of 11 Luchtmobiele Brigade) is considered part of the Air Defense Artillery Regiment, but is an independent Air Defense Company and part of the infantry Regiment Van Heutsz.
 It is composed mostly of infantry.
 To avoid confusion, it was named a company rather than a battery.

-As of 2007 the Air Defence Command (Colua) is located at [De Peel Air Base] and equipped with the NASAMS 2 Army Ground Based Air Defense Systems (Army GBADS).
-The regiment consists of a Joint Air Defense Center, a Staff battery, 11th Air Defense battery, 13th Air Defense battery, an instruction and training battery and the Joint Air Defense School.
+As of 2007, the Air Defence Command (Colua) is located at [De Peel Air Base] and equipped with the NASAMS 2 Army Ground-Based Air Defense Systems (Army GBADS).
+The regiment consists of a Joint Air Defense Center, a Staff battery, the 11th Air Defense battery, the 13th Air Defense battery, an instruction and training battery and the Joint Air Defense School.

 Each of the two Air Defense batteries consists of a staff platoon, three Stinger Weapon Platform platoons and a NASAMS 2 Fire Unit (FU).
-The SWP are available in two variants: The SWP [Fennek] is a four wheeled armored vehicle with the [Aselsan] ready to fire a Stinger surface-to-air missile launcher.
-The Mercedes Benz G290GD four-wheel drive light transport vehicle, with a Dual Mounted Stinger (DMS) on a tripod, offers two Stingers ready to fire.
+The SWP are available in two variants: The SWP [Fennek] is a four-wheeled armored vehicle with the [Aselsan] ready to fire a Stinger surface-to-air missile launcher.
+The Mercedes-Benz G290GD four-wheel drive light transport vehicle, with a Dual Mounted Stinger (DMS) on a tripod, offers two Stingers ready to fire.

-By integrating the Low Level Air Picture (LLAP) with both VSHORAD-missiles systems into the wireless GBADS-network, which is JTIDS (Joint Tactical Information Distribution System) capable, they can bring the Recognized Air Picture (RAP) to the SWPs.
-This is a unique capacity and a powerful attribute to NATINEADS (NATO INtegrated and Extended Air Defense System).
+By integrating the Low-Level Air Picture (LLAP) with both VSHORAD missile systems into the wireless GBADS network, which is JTIDS (Joint Tactical Information Distribution System) capable, they can bring the Recognized Air Picture (RAP) to the SWPs.
+This is a unique capacity and a powerful attribute of NATINEADS (NATO INtegrated and Extended Air Defense System).

-Besides the SWPs the Air Defense batteries have a NASAMS II (Norwegian Advanced Surface to Air Missile System II) Fire Unit (FU).
-Each FU consist of an FDC (Fire Distribution Centre), a MPQ-64 Sentinel radar and 3 Launchers with 6 AIM-120B (SL)AMRAAM's ((Surface Launched) Advanced Medium Range Air to Air Missile) each.
+Besides the SWPs, the Air Defense batteries have a NASAMS II (Norwegian Advanced Surface to Air Missile System II) Fire Unit (FU).
+Each FU consists of an FDC (Fire Distribution Centre), an MPQ-64 Sentinel radar, and 3 Launchers with 6 AIM-120B (SL)AMRAAMs ((Surface Launched) Advanced Medium Range Air to Air Missile) each.

 The sensor capacity of the GBADS-network consists, besides the MPQ-64 and LLAPI (LLAP Interface), of five TRML (Telefunken Radar Mobil Luftraumuberwachung) radars.
-These Medium range, modular, highly reliable, countermeasures-resistant, 3D, C-band, self-contained, mobile radar systems are capable of detecting a real target with a small RCS ([Radar Cross Section]) like Cruise Missiles and U(C)AV's (Unmanned Aerial (Combat) Vehicle's), even at low attitudes.
+These Medium range, modular, highly reliable, countermeasures-resistant, 3D, C-band, self-contained, mobile radar systems are capable of detecting a real target with a small RCS ([Radar Cross Section]) like Cruise Missiles and U(C)AV's (Unmanned Aerial (Combat) Vehicles), even at low attitudes.